Back Pain

 • Fever

-• Weakness or numbness of your arms/legs
+• Weakness or numbness in your arms or legs

-• Worsening pain, despite taking pain medication
+• Worsening pain despite taking pain medication

 Additional resources